-- Hold regular office hours and meetings with students
+- Have regular office hours and meetings with students

 - Conduct study and review sessions

 It's definitely not a free ride.
-You might find overburdened at first.
-But on average, a TA is required to work about twenty hours per week; a commitment that is certainly manageable, if you are up for it!
+You might find it overburdened at first.
+But on average, a TA is required to work about twenty hours per week, a commitment that is certainly manageable if you are up for it!

-This is also a nominal grant allowed to students as an incentive to join the university.
-Canadian schools normally give around 500$ - 3000$ as bursary grant.
-Bursaries may be given out as emergency assistance for basic educational expenses if the student's original financial sources have fallen through.
-The best part is, they are allotted on the basis on financial need and not 'exceptional academic standing'!
+It is also a nominal grant allowed to students as an incentive to join the university.
+Canadian schools usually give around 500$ - 3000$ as bursary grant.
+Bursaries could be given out as emergency assistance for basic educational expenses if the student's original financial sources have fallen through.
+The best part is, they are allotted based on financial need and not 'exceptional academic standing'!

 - The early bird catches the worm.
-In this case, you are the bird and the scholarship is the worm.
-Simply put, to get the best scholarship options apply early.
+In this case, you are the bird, and the scholarship is the worm.
+Simply put, apply early to get the best scholarship options.

-- A very good Score (and I mean, very good score!).
-Keep this in mind for each and every exam - no matter how small it is (say, partial of any in course, assignments etc): because every single point counts.
-Don't let any get away.
+- An excellent Score (and I mean perfect score!).
+Keep this in mind for every exam - no matter how small it is (say, partial of any in course, assignments, etc.): because every single point counts.
+Don't let any getaway.

 - Excellent reference letters from your principal/teachers/employer.
-Applicants being considered for a competitive program are already first class, so the letters are going to be the ones that make you stand out, make you unique.
+Applicants who get considered for a competitive program are already first class, so the letters will make you unique and stand out for students.

 University of Alberta:

-Carlton University, University of Guleph & University of Waterloo:
+Carleton University, University of Guelph & University of Waterloo:

-Depending on your academic standing, these universities offer a range of scholarships from $4000 to $30000 per year to even full tuition fee.
-However your grades must be maintained throughout the year.
+Depending on your academic standing, these universities offer a range of scholarships from $4000 to $30000 per year to even full tuition fees.
+However, your grades should remain good throughout the year.

-If you have got high artistic potential and an impressive art portfolio, the university offers entrance awards ranging from $2000 - $5000.
-A rather picturesque opportunity isn't it?
+If you have high artistic potential and an impressive art portfolio, the university offers entrance awards ranging from $2000 - $5000.
+A rather picturesque opportunity, isn't it?

-If you are among 75 of the world's best students, the university offers a scholarship worth $40000 each year for 4 years to pursue your doctorial studies at this prestigious university.
+If you are among 75 of the world's best students, the university offers a scholarship worth $40000 each year for 4 years to pursue your doctoral studies at this prestigious university.